 More information will be posted here in the coming months.

 How can I ensure that accessibility is taken into account when contracting with an outside vendor?

-How can I learn more about Digital accessibility?
+Where can I find more information about WCAG and digital accessibility?

 The University has developed tools to help individuals incorporate WCAG 2.1 Level AA standards, which include the following: